Home

 703 Busir (Ibousir-Glavan) becomes Kagan of Khazar's Kaganate (703?-….).

-705 Byzantian emperor Justinian II Cut-nose (705-711 restored)
+705 Byzantine emperor Justinian II Cut-nose (705-711 restored)

 711 Execution of Justinian II Cut-nose, Khazars attack of S.Caucasia

-714 Khazars loose Derbent to Arabs
+714 Khazars (i.e. Huns-Suvars) lose Derbent to Arabs

-718 Khazars invade Azerbaijan.
-Khazars invade Azerbaijan.
+718 Khazars (Huns-Masguts) invade (raid Arab vassal) Azerbaijan.

-722 Second Khazar - Arab war (722-737)
+722 Second Khazar - Arab war (722-737), still a Savir - Arab war

 First campaign of Arabian troops led by J. Jirrah in Northern Caucasus against Alans and Khazars

-723 723-724 Arab commander Jerrah campaigns against Alans
+723 723-724 Arab commander Jerrah campaigns against Alans (Masguts)

 723 723-944 Start of massive Jewish emigration to Khazaria